Azure/LabServices/ClassTypes/PowerShell/EthicalHacking/README.md

 # Introduction

 These scripts will guide you to create and setup an Azure Lab Services lab that is configured to run an [ethical hacking class](https://docs.microsoft.com/azure/lab-services/classroom-labs/class-type-ethical-hacking).
-Part 1 of these instructions will be to create the lab plan on Azure.
+Part 1 of these instructions will be to create the lab plan and lab resource in Azure.
 Part 2 of these instructions will be to prepare the template VM instance of the newly created lab to be used by your class.

 - - - -

-## Part 1 - Create a lab plan
+## Part 1 - Create Azure Lab Resources

-This script will help create a lab plan in your Azure subscription from your local machine.
+This script will help create a lab plan and lab in your Azure subscription.

 ### Prerequisites